Historical marker for the John Craig House Photo courtesy of author |

 London did not know when he was born, but he estimated his birth year to be 1865, the year that the Civil War ended.
 On his death certificate, his mother is listed as "unknown," but his father is intriguingly listed as one "Richard Norwood."
 The fact that the father has a last name is significant as enslaved people rarely used last names.
 His father could have adopted his enslaver's family name, but the lack of information suggests that London may have been the son of an enslaved woman and her white enslaver, or another white man in the household.
 One possible candidate is a white miller named "Richard Norwood" who was living in nearby Union County, North Carolina and in Chester County, South Carolina around the time of London's birth.
 Richard was twenty-five years in 1865, so he certainly could have fathered London.
 Ultimately, we can only speculate who his parents were and why he ended up abandoned in a huckleberry patch as a young child.

 I haven't find records explicitly confirming London's presence in the Craig household, but there is strong circumstantial evidence.
 As an adult, London adopted the "Craig" family name, calling himself "London Craig" or "London C. Craig."
 The account about the Craig House invites us to take this as evidence of the close and friendly relationship between London and William C., but of course, this should be taken with a grain of salt.
-The use of the "Craig" family name connected London to a prominent local family, an important thing in small town South Carolina, and using a different last name risked offended them.
+The use of the "Craig" family name connected London to a prominent local family, an important thing in small town South Carolina, and using a different last name risked offending them.

 London is said to have joined the Craig household at age five.
 This would date his arrival in the Craig household to 1870.
 The timeline makes sense.
 That year was during Reconstruction, a time when the plantation system was in chaos and life was generally disrupted.
 Everyone in the Craig household was regularly reminded of this state of things as the courthouse, just across the street, had been left in ruins by Union troops.
-Lacking the resources to rebuild, judicial and legislative proceedings were held in the Methodist church, the most suitable building still standing.
+Lacking the resources to rebuild, judicial proceedings were held in the Methodist church, the most suitable building still standing.

 The account of the Craig House states that London lived in the house until he was old enough to join the army.
 This would have been around 1883, the year that London turned eighteen.
 William E. died in 1872, and from that time until 1883, the house was run by William's daughter, Sarah, and her husband, W. J. Hanna.
 London is not listed among the people living with them in the 1880 census or anywhere else that I've looked.
 This could be a simple oversight on the part of the census-taker, or London could have already left the area.